rust-lang/rfcs/0000-macro-value.md

 [drawbacks]: #drawbacks

 For one, `$:value` is another thing that has to be learned to write effective `macro_rules!` macros.
-However, it replaces the `match` trick, so the author believes this comes out nuetral.
+However, it replaces the `match` trick, so the author believes this comes out neutral.

 Of course, it expands the language, where a code solution is sufficient, if not elegant.

 Additionally,
 this would be the first `macro_rules!` macro where a capture isn't plain token (tree) substitution.
-If the `match` trick is actually fully equivalent to function argument semantics, (the author believes this to be true but hasn't exhaustively shown this,) then tools such as `cargo expand` (`-Z unpretty`) can use it as the macro expansion.
+If the `match` trick is actually fully equivalent to function argument semantics, (the author believes this to be true but hasn't exhaustively shown this) then tools such as `cargo expand` (`-Z unpretty`) can use it as the macro expansion.
 But still, this moves `macro_rules!` away from just being token (tree) substitution, and gives `macro_rules!` a superpower that isn't available to function-like proc macros.